-Elabana Falls is one of the best and most popular waterfalls on the Gold Coast which can be reached via an easy to moderate, 4km return walking trail.
+Elabana Falls is one of the best and most popular waterfalls on the Gold Coast which can be reached via an easy to moderate 4km return walking trail.

-From the main tourist hub on the Gold Coast, Surfers Paradise, it’s approximately a 1.5-hour drive to reach Elabana Falls Lamington National Park.
+From the main tourist hub on the Gold Coast, Surfers Paradise, it’s approximately a 1.5-hour drive to reach Lamington National Park.

 The road leading out to Lamington National Park is unbelievably scenic with a few lookout points along the way that are clearly signposted and worthy of stopping at to take a quick photo.

-LAMINGTON NATIONAL PARK TOURS
+LAMINGTON NATIONAL PARK TOUR

-Alternatively, you can book a tour to Lamington National Park departing from either Brisbane or Gold Coast which includes return transfers from your hotel, a tour of Lamington National Park and its waterfalls, breathtaking views on the O’Reilly’s Treetop Walk and much more!
+Alternatively, you can book a tour to Lamington National Park which includes return transfers from your hotel, a tour of Lamington National Park and its waterfalls, breathtaking views on O’Reilly’s Treetop Walk, and much more!

-BEST TIME TO VISIT ELABANA FALLS
+WHAT IS THE BEST TIME TO VISIT ELABANA FALLS?

-Elabana Falls is quite a popular tourist attraction and it can get quite busy on the weekends.
+Elabana Falls is a popular tourist attraction and it can get quite busy on the weekends.
 If you can time your visit for a weekday, you will get to enjoy this beautiful waterfall with fewer people.

-If you are planning to spend an entire day exploring Lamington National Park, I recommend pre-packing a lunch and plenty of drinking water before heading up the mountain.
+If you are planning to spend an entire day exploring Lamington National Park, I recommend pre-packing lunch and plenty of drinking water before heading up the mountain.

 RELATED ARTICLE → 3 DAY GOLD COAST ITINERARY